moiddar/Pushing-SQL-to-its-Limits/README.md

 ```
 <br>

 From a visual inspection of the distribution of sellers and customers we can see that customers are clustered around São Paulo and Fortaleza which is to be expected because these areas have high populations.
 Our sellers, however, are predominantly in São Paulo.
 One potential path forward could be to open a distribution centre closer to Fortaleza that sellers in São Paulo can hold stock in.
 This would greatly reduce shipping times as well as freight cost to the business.
-The distance between São Paulo and Fortaleza is aroudn 2000km, orders of this distance have an average delivery time of 18 days.
+The distance between São Paulo and Fortaleza is around 2000km, orders of this distance have an average delivery time of 18 days.
 Opening a distribution centre in Fortaleza would bring the order distance to the sub 200km category which has an average delivery time for 4 days.
 This presents a 78% reduction in delivery time, increasing customer satisfaction for a large proportion of customers.
-We can imrpove this delivery time further by implementing route optimisation algorithms.
+We can improve this delivery time further by implementing route optimisation algorithms.

 ![seller map](https://github.com/user-attachments/assets/d0e6b387-b720-4121-ac89-8ec64503fb5e)